guardian/csnx/libs/@guardian/libs/README.md

 If your target environment does not support that, make sure you transpile this package when bundling your application.

-### Local Testing with Symlink
+### Local Testing Using Linking

-1. In the command line in your terminal, navigate to the csnx base directory.
+1. In the command line in your terminal, navigate to the csnx root directory.
 Run:

 ```sh
 make @guardian/libs:build